Tuberculous primary complex

 • Sonography of the abdomen and kidneys.

-• Collect sputum in the morning for 3 consecutive days (up to 4 hours sober).
+• Collect sputum in the morning on 3 consecutive days (fasting up to 4h).

-• In the morning deliver urine on 3 consecutive days (fluid restriction the evening before!).
+• Pass urine in the morning on 3 consecutive days (fluid restriction the evening before!).

 • Bronchoalveolar lavage (BAL).

 Initially uncharacteristic.
-After about 1 month tuberculous granulomas appear.
+After about 1 month, tuberculous granulomas first appear.

 • Healing after 1-3 months.